section-engineering-education/engineering-education/content/articles/building-a-lyrics-search-app-using-vanilla-javascript/index.md

 The `/g` is a regular expression flag, it means globally.
 The entire data (lyrics) should be searched through (for all matches).

-The content of the variable output displays song titles in bolder form compared to the artist name because of the strong tag.
+The content of the variable output displays song titles in bolder form compared to the artist's name because of the strong tag.

 Finally, the lyrics are displayed in the paragraph tag when the span tag is clicked.